 Thigh lift is usually done for patients after weight-loss surgery or significant weight loss.
 There is sometimes a lot of excess skin on the thighs after weight loss that is best addressed with a thigh lift procedure.

-A thigh lift can be done either on the inner the thighs or on the outer thighs, or both.
+A thigh lift can be done either on the inner thighs or on the outer thighs, or both.
 There are several techniques to perform a thigh lift depending on the patient’s individual needs, the surgeon’s preferences and qualification.
 Each of the techniques addresses specific aspects of the problem area, and different incisions are made.
-Choosing a certain type of thigh lift is a case-by-case decision and happens during your initial consultation with a surgeon who specializes in the thigh lift surgery like Dr. Angelina Postoev, a triple board-certified cosmetic surgeon in Atlanta, GA.
+Choosing a certain type of thigh lift is a case-by-case decision and happens during your initial consultation with a surgeon who specializes in the thigh lift surgery like Dr. Angelina Postoev, a triple board certified cosmetic surgeon in Atlanta, GA.

 What Are Surgical Techniques to Perform the Inner Thigh Lift?